P4dro-Dev/Django-API-Informatica-para-web/README.md

 ## | Licença

-Este projeto está sobre à licenç
+Este projeto está sobre à licença

 ## | Contato